CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/Chapter8/README.md

 and all data files have explanatory comment headers.

 ### Figure 8.2
-XMM-Newton RGS1 X-ray spectrum of the Milky Way circumgalactic medium in absorption towards the quasar 1ES1553+113 from [Das et al. 2019, ApJL, 882, L23](https://ui.adsabs.harvard.edu/abs/2019ApJ...882L..23D), Figure 2, data provided by Sanskriti Das, Ohio State University, Department of Astronomy.
+XMM-Newton RGS X-ray spectrum of the Milky Way circumgalactic medium in absorption towards the quasar 1ES1553+113 from [Das et al. 2019, ApJL, 882, L23](https://ui.adsabs.harvard.edu/abs/2019ApJ...882L..23D), Figure 2, data provided by Sanskriti Das, Ohio State University, Department of Astronomy.
 * **Das2019_RGS1.txt** - XMM-Newton RGS1 X-ray spectrum: 8-column ASCII text.
 * **Das2019_RGS2.txt** - XMM-Newton RGS2 X-ray spectrum: 8-column ASCII text.

 ### Figure 8.3
-* data
+XMM-Newton X-ray emission spectra of the Milky Way circumgalactic Medium from [Das et al. 2019, ApJ, 887, 257](https://ui.adsabs.harvard.edu/abs/2019ApJ...887..257D
+Figure 2a, provided by Sanskriti Das.
+These are all in the CGM/ folder that accompanies this notebook.
+The data are all multi-column ASCII text format, organized by data set.
+There are 10 data sets in all that contribute as described in Das et al. 2019.

 ### Figure 8.6
 Original data was provided to the authors by Fabio Gastaldello, INAF-ISAF Milan